 We take every care to ensure that your application is treated in an unbiased manner and our team are trained in Safer Recruitment to ensure best safeguarding practice.

 Once you pass the Now Teach interview, your Recruitment Advisor will work with you to identify a teacher training provider or school that is right for you, where you will be invited to a formal interview typically, this will be a competency-based interview and a classroom-based exercise.
 A subject knowledge, numeracy and literacy test may also be included at this stage.

 We run regular sessions to ensure you’re fully prepared and your Recruitment Advisor will be available to offer advice and guidance.
 If you are working towards a university-based route, we will support you with your UCAS application and, where applicable, your university interview.

 Once you have an offer from the training provider and/or school, you will need to complete pre-training checks (more details below) including UCAS, DBS and subject knowledge enhancement courses where necessary.

 Congratulations; you are now a Now Teacher and part of a pioneering network of experienced people on the same career-change journey as you.
 You will start your teacher training in early September.

 Before then, you will meet your fellow Now Teachers.
 You will also start getting to know your Programme Manager.

 Some trainees may have training or an induction during the summer.
-We want you to feel part of the network as soon as possible, so mare sure you meet others in your cohort by inviting you to Now Teach sessions to and our annual conference held in London in July.
+We want you to feel part of the network as soon as possible, so we arrange welcoming events during the summer.

 Before a teacher training offer is made, you will have to complete some pre-training checks.
 Any offer is conditional on the successful completion of all these checks.